dahliaOS/documentation/os/linux-based.md

 * UEFI or Legacy bootloader
 * 512 MiB of RAM or higher
 * 512 MiB of storage, 1 GiB recommended
-* NVIDIA 7800GT 256 MB or newer (Modern AMD GPUs may work but we can not guarantee stable performance)
+* NVIDIA 7800GT 256 MB or newer (Modern AMD GPUs may work but stable performance isn't guranteed)
 #### Intel
-dahliaOS is completely supported on the Intel platform and can run with advanced hardware acceleration (60FPS mode).
+dahliaOS is completely supported on the Intel platform and can run with advanced hardware acceleration (60 FPS mode).
 The system requires the following minimum specifications on Intel devices:
 For Intel devices:
 * 64-bit single-core or higher CPU, 1 GHz or higher
 * UEFI or Legacy bootloader